jamesgiff5/home_services_performance_dashboards/README.md

 The dataset and dashboards reflect real service patterns: seasonal demand, bundling behavior, crew capacity, and client retention.
 I generated the data from scratch, then scaled it to simulate a multi-crew operation.
 Every element supports practical decisions, like where margin comes from, when teams are underused, and how repeat work flows back in.

-All financials are based on quoted job values (not collected payments), which better reflects pricing strategy than cash-based accounting.
+Financials default to quoted job values, which better reflect pricing strategy.
+However, a dashboard parameter allows switching to received payments for comparison.

 ---